-The Role and Function of Nominee Director in Singapore
+Everything You Need to Know About the Role and Function of a Nominee Director in Singapore

-If you belong to one of the categories mentioned above and are currently domiciled in Singapore, this would not pose a problem as you can appoint yourself as the resident director.
+If you belong to one of the categories mentioned above, you can appoint yourself as the resident director.
 However, what happens if you are living outside of Singapore and are unable to comply with the requirement of a resident director for your company?
 In such a situation, you can appoint a Nominee Director as the resident director.

 The Singapore Companies Act defines a director as an individual “with whose directions or instructions the directors of a corporation are accustomed to act and an alternate or substitute director.”

-By definition, a Nominee Director is someone appointed to represent the interests of another person of group.
-A Nominee Director in Singapore has the same obligations and responsibilities as a regular resident director in line with the Companies Act and the common law.
+By definition, a Nominee Director is someone who represents the interests of another person of the group.
+A Nominee Director in Singapore has the same obligations and responsibilities as a regular resident director in line.
+Also, their responsibilities are similar to resident director according to the Companies Act and the common law.

-Hence, while the Nominee Director’s primary role is to comply with the resident director requirement, he or she is still considered a director and has to act in the interests of the company that appointed him, in compliance with the law.
-As such, simply appointing an inexperienced Singapore resident to fill the position may not be a very prudent business decision.
+Hence, the Nominee Director’s primary role is to comply with the resident director requirement.
+He or she is still a director according to the law and has to act in the interests of the appointing company.
+As such, simply hiring an inexperienced Singaporean to fill the position may not be a very prudent business decision.

 Here are some important reasons to select a qualified and trustworthy individual for this role:

 - He or she must have an acceptable level of knowledge and skills to handle the affairs of the company.

 - He or she acts as a director-level representative to undertake various jobs.
 This includes financial paperwork, engagements with the local authorities on license registrations, etc.

 - He or she has a responsibility to perform his or her duties with honesty and integrity.
 Also, he or she must be able to avoid any conflict of interest in the company.